|

 stay.

-in our beautiful gardens with a pot of tea (or glass of wine!) and
+Come and lounge in our beautiful gardens with a pot of tea (or glass

 this area of Normandy, you are really spoilt for choice.
 Below is